hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

 * [Simulate Social Behaviours with Agents][68]
   * [The paper][69]

+### Benchmark Datasets
+* [VeganRibs benchmark][91] tests an LLM's skill at handling conflicts by seeing if it can follow system-level instructions even when a user's input tries to contradict them.

 ### Knowledge Graph
 * [FalkorDB: Build Fast Knowledge Graph][89]
   * https://github.com/FalkorDB/FalkorDB